Coverage Optimization using Generalized Voronoi Partition: Limited range sensors

-It can be noted that the objective function is made up of sums of the contributions from sets $V_i \cap \bar{B}(p_i,R_i)$, enabling the sensors to solve the optimization problem in a spatially distributed manner.
+It can be noted that the objective function is made up of sums of the contributions from sets $V^g_i \cap \bar{B}(p_i,R_i)$, enabling the sensors to solve the optimization problem in a spatially distributed manner.
+By generalizing the results in \cite{bullo2}, it can be shown that the gradient of the multi-center objective function (\ref{obj_sensr_rng}) with respect to $p_i$ is given by